bipassed/rjw-milking-machine/README.md

  - Tory187 for helping with RimNude support

 **Roadmap (in order of greatest importance)**
- - onslort's Milkable Colonists
+ - onslort's Milkable Colonists support
  - Animal milking gear
- - Hunger decreasing drug with potentially horrible side effects
- - Aphrodisiac drug which increases cum and milk amount